Gurjaka/Personal-movie-recommendation-model/docs/usage.md

   * `scikit-learn` — for similarity calculations and machine learning
   * `gradio` — for the interactive web interface
   * `faiss` — efficient similarity search library
-  * `mkdocs` — for building documentation website
-  * `mkdocs-material` — Material Design theme for MkDocs
-  * `mkdocstrings-python` — for generating API documentation from Python docstrings

 ---